smartarch/extremexp-llm/patterns.md

 ---

-Rationale: Can the LLM understand dependencies (in the flow)? (negative test)
+Rationale: Can the LLM find dependencies (in a flow)? (negative test)

 Parameters: